 – Large sensors

 – Less user-friendly

-Mirrorless cameras are arguably one of the main reasons professional photographers may not go trekking with a DSLR.
-While mirrorless cameras offer fewer options in terms of lenses compared to DSLRs, many models offer resolutions that compare or even surpass what DSLR cameras offer.
-This means a high-end mirrorless camera may offer nature and landscape photos that are in no way worse than those offered by a high-end DSLR camera.
+Mirrorless cameras are arguably one of the main reasons a professional photographer may not go trekking with a DSLR.
+While mirrorless cameras offer fewer options in terms of lenses compared to DSLRs, many models offer resolutions that are comparable to or even surpass DSLR cameras.
+This means a high-end mirrorless camera may offer nature and landscape photos that are in no way worse than those provided by a high-end DSLR camera.
 Of course, some high-end DSLR models will be better than some high-end mirrorless cameras and vice versa.

-Those considering using a mirrorless camera for backpacking should take into consideration that, just as in the DSLR case, they can purchase a more expensive and advanced full-frame mirrorless camera or a less expensive and less advanced crop camera.
-Unlikely DSLR, however, full-frame mirrorless cameras are not very common.
+Those considering using a mirrorless camera when backpacking should take into consideration that, just as in the case of DSLR cameras, they can purchase a more expensive and advanced full-frame mirrorless camera or a less expensive and less advanced crop camera.
+Unlikely DSLRs, however, full-frame mirrorless cameras are not very common.
 If undecided between a DSLR and a mirrorless camera, I recommend taking into consideration that mirrorless cameras are lighter.

 Main advantages of mirrorless cameras:

 – Fast shutter speeds

 – Electronic viewfinder